TRudolphi/MegaTinyProgrammer_LowMemoryLib/README.md

     RTC_SECONDS_32 = 13
 } RTC_TIME_t;
 ```
-The GoToSleep(x) function will sleep for x * Base timing, so in the example this is 4 seconds sleep.
+The GoToSleep(x) function will sleep for x * Base timing, so in the example this is 3 seconds sleep.

+## Bitbang I2C (Wire) routine possible on almost every pin

 ### automatic switcher between UPDI programming and serial terminal circuit
 ![image](SerialSwitcher.jpg) "automatic switcher between UPDI and serial terminal"